open-mmlab/mmaction2/docs/tutorials/customize_runtime.md

 ### Modify default runtime hooks

-There are some common hooks that are not registered through `custom_hooks`, they are
+There are some common hooks that are not registered through `custom_hooks` but has been registered by default when importing MMCV,  they are

 - log_config
 - checkpoint_config